exe-Files/SpringMVCFilmCRUD/README.md

 - When ran, the program will prompt the user for input based on how they would like to search the database of films.
 - Based on whether the user chooses to search based on the ID number or keyword, the program will request the appropriate search criteria from the SQL database.
 - From the list of films displayed, the user can choose to edit any film presented or delete the user-generated films
+- In order to edit your film you need to press the details button first then hit edit in the upper left hand corner.
 - If the user chooses to input a new film, they will be presented with a form to add information about it.
 Once submitted, this film will be added to the database and will be available in search.
 - Once finished, the user can return to the home menu and continue their search.
 - Voila, you're done!